 3p: In May, PwC released a study on value and sustainable supply chains with APICS.
 Can you tell me a bit about that and how it fits into this larger conversation around total impact management and brand value?

 CM: I think it comes down to reputation.
 If you look at the valuation of companies nowadays, 80 percent of their value is in their brand and in the intangibles, relative to the book value of their assets.
-So reputation is a critical thing, and that value can be destroyed really quickly.
-I think companies have really embraced this idea of extended responsibility — outside their four walls — and they want to make sure that they’re doing business with others that have value, reputation and are credible.
+This means reputation is a critical thing, and that value can be destroyed quickly.
+I think companies have begun to embraced this idea of extended responsibility — outside their four walls — and they want to make sure they’re doing business with others that have value, reputation and are credible.

 AL: There are also other aspects to sustainability in a supply chain.
-One is the risk in an extended supply chain that’s now shipping parts around the world, and we’ve seen terrible disruptions — from floods affecting the automotive and aerospace industries and other examples.
+One is the risk in an extended supply chain that’s now shipping parts around the world, and we’ve seen terrible disruptions — such as floods affecting the automotive and aerospace industries and other examples.

-And then there’s also your customer asking you, and there’s this proliferation of questionnaires: Do you have supply chain standards?
+Then there’s also your customer asking you, and there’s this proliferation of questionnaires: Do you have supply chain standards?
 What are they?
 Do you enforce them?
-So you have to be able to answer those questions truthfully but also hopefully with a ‘yes.’
-It’s not a reason to do business with a company necessarily, but it becomes a reason not to do business with a company if you can’t answer yes.
+So you have to be able to answer those questions truthfully but also hopefully with a “yes.”
+Solid sustainability performance is not a reason to do business with a company necessarily, but it becomes a reason not to do business with a company if you can’t answer yes.

 Stay tuned for more coverage from #SB14sd here on Triple Pundit!